 TfL are now reporting bus speeds for every bus route in London.
-It is derived from Ibus data for every bus route in London.
+It is derived from I-bus data.
 As one would expect it is those services that serve busy areas that are the slowest.
 The graph below shows an average for all of London's bus routes.